-A licensee would have to provide any notice required under the bill so that each consumer could reasonably be expected to receive actual notice in writing or, if the consumer agreed, electronically.
-A licensee could reasonably expect that a consumer would receive actual notice if the licensee did any of the following: hand delivered a printed copy of the notice to the consumer; mailed a printed copy to the last known address of the consumer separately, or in a policy, billing, or other written communication; for a consumer who conducted transactions electronically, posted the notice on the electronic site and required the consumer to acknowledge receiving the notice as a necessary step to obtaining a particular insurance product or service; or, for an isolated transaction with a consumer, such as providing an insurance quote or selling travel insurance, posted the notice and required the consumer to acknowledge receiving it as a necessary step to obtaining the particular insurance product or service.
+A licensee must provide any notice required under the bill so that each consumer can reasonably be expected to receive actual notice in writing or, if the consumer agrees, electronically.
+A licensee may reasonably expect that a consumer will receive actual notice if the licensee does any of the following: hand delivers a printed copy of the notice to the consumer; mails a printed copy to the last known address of the consumer separately, or in a policy, billing, or other written communication; for a consumer who conducts transactions electronically, posts the notice on the electronic site and requires the consumer to acknowledge receiving the notice as a necessary step to obtaining a particular insurance product or service; or, for an isolated transaction with a consumer, such as providing an insurance quote or selling travel insurance, posts the notice and requires the consumer to acknowledge receiving it as a necessary step to obtaining the particular insurance product or service.

-The bill specifies that the following would not provide a reasonable expectation that a consumer would receive actual notice of a licensee's policies and practices: The licensee only posted a sign in its office or generally published advertisements of its privacy policies and practices; or, the licensee sent the notice via electronic mail to a consumer who did not electronically obtain an insurance product or service from the licensee.
+The bill specifies that the following do not provide a reasonable expectation that a consumer will receive actual notice of a licensee's policies and practices: The licensee only posts a sign in its office or generally publishes advertisements of its privacy policies and practices; or, the licensee sends the notice via electronic mail to a consumer who does not electronically obtain an insurance product or service from the licensee.

-A licensee could reasonably expect that a customer would receive actual notice of the licensee's annual notice in either of the The customer used the following cases: licensee's website to gain access to insurance products and services electronically and agreed to receive notices at the website and the licensee posted its current privacy notice continuously in a clear and conspicuous manner on the website; or, the customer had requested that the licensee refrain from sending any information regarding the customer relationship, and the licensee's current privacy notice remained available to the customer upon request.
+A licensee may reasonably expect that a customer will receive actual notice in either of the following cases: The customer uses the licensee's website to gain access to insurance products and services electronically and agrees to receive notices at the website and the licensee posts its current privacy notice continuously in a clear and conspicuous manner on the website; or, the customer has requested that the licensee refrain from sending any information regarding the customer relationship, and the licensee's current privacy notice remains available to the customer upon request.

-A licensee could not provide any notice required by the bill solely by orally explaining the notice, either in person or over the phone.
-For customers only, a licensee would have to provide the initial annual and revised notices so that the customer could retain them or obtain them later in writing or, if the customer agreed, electronically.
-The bill specifies that a licensee would provide an initial, annual, or revised notice to the customer so that he or she could retain it or obtain it later if the licensee did any of the following: hand delivered a printed copy of the notice to the customer; mailed a printed copy to the customer's last known address; or, made the current initial, annual, or revised notice available on a website or a link to another website for the customer who obtained an insurance product or service electronically and agreed to receive the notice at the website.
+A licensee may not provide any notice required by the bill solely by orally explaining the notice, either in person or over the phone.
+For customers only, a licensee must provide the initial annual and revised notices so that the customer can retain them or obtain them later in writing or, if the customer agrees, electronically.
+The bill specifies that a licensee provides an initial, annual, or revised notice to the customer so that he or she can retain it or obtain it later if the licensee does any of the following: hand delivers a printed copy of the notice to the customer; mails a printed copy to the customer's last known address; or makes the notice available on a website or a link to another website for the customer who obtains an insurance product or service electronically and agrees to receive the notice at the website.

-A licensee could provide a joint notice from the licensee and one or more of its affiliates or other financial institutions, as identified in the notice, if the notice were accurate with respect to the licensee and other institutions.
-A licensee also could provide a notice on behalf of another financial institution, as identified in the notice, if it were accurate with respect to the licensee and the other institution.
-If at least two consumers jointly obtained an insurance product or service from a licensee, the licensee could satisfy the initial, annual, and revised notice requirements by providing one notice to those consumers jointly.
+A licensee may provide a joint notice from the licensee and one or more of its affiliates or other financial institutions, as identified in the notice, if the notice is accurate with respect to the licensee and other institutions.
+A licensee also may provide a notice on behalf of another financial institution, as identified in the notice, if it is accurate with respect to the licensee and the other institution.
+If at least two consumers jointly obtain an insurance product or service from a licensee, the licensee may satisfy the initial, annual, and revised notice requirements by providing one notice to those consumers jointly.